 Second, President Oaks is extraordinarily well-rounded as a person, and yet most people see only the side he presents at the pulpit.
 I tried in the biography to capture the whole person.

 You’ve known President Oaks for a long time.
-What most surprised you by the time you completed his biography?
+What most surprised you when writing his biography?

 Although I have known him for most of my life, I did not know him in his youth and childhood.
 I was deeply impressed to learn how difficult those periods were for him and how he overcame challenges through hard work and determination.